pascalkrautm/002---Audio-News-Podcast-Generator/README.md

 ![Project_Process.png](docs/Project_Process_Overview.png)

+You will find all necessary info in this readme.
+Please see that first you have to clone the repository to use the app.

 ### 2. Business Understanding
 In the course of the task, a command line tool was created that automatically generates a podcast for the user after he enters his interests.
 The podcast plays the latest interesting news for the user.